 Investing 10% of Reach funds in social justice.

 - At the 2019 UUCF Annual Meeting, the congregation approved the allocation of Reach funds to hire a part-time social justice coordinator or minister to manage UUCF’s social justice programs.
-The position is scheduled to be hired and filled in late 2019.
+Andrew Batcher was hired to fill that position starting Feb.
+4, 2020.